AndyNg-WTC/eCommercePracticeProject/Branching Strategies/README.md

 ## Branches

-Within the eCommerce Practice Project Repository, there are three branches:
+Within the eCommerce Practice Project Repository, there are three core branches:

 ![](branches.png)